 Senior Lecturer in Digital Humanities

 James was the project manager for UC CEISMIC from inception through to go-live.
-Now the programme is operational he's Associate Director, and developing the UC Digital Humanities Programme.
+Now the programme is operational he's developing the UC Digital Humanities Programme.
 He completed a Ph.D. in the history of New Zealand literary-cultural criticism in 2002, and has worked as a technical writer, senior business analyst and IT project manager.
 His research focuses on the history of literature, technology and ideas.
 His current research project explores the literature, culture and technology of nineteenth century New Zealand.
 He is involved in several digital humanities initiatives, including the UC CEISMIC Digital Archive, http://humanitiesmachine.org.nz and academicami.org.

 Dr Christopher Thomson